Baptistemontan/leptos_i18n/docs/book/src/declare/04_ranges.md

 ## Ranges

-You can also declare a range where the translations is used:
+You can also declare a range where the translations are used:

 ```json
 {